-For the three months ended March 31, 2020 there were no Income Based Fees earned under the Investment Management Agreement.
+For the six months ended June 30, 2020, there were no Income Based Fees earned under the Investment Management Agreement.

 The second part of the Incentive Fee is the "Capital Gains Fee".
-This fee will be determined and payable in arrears as of the end of each calendar year, commencing with the calendar year ended on December 31, 2019.
+This fee will be determined and payable in arrears as of the end of each calendar year.
 Under the terms of the Investment Management Agreement, the Capital Gains Fee is calculated at the end of each applicable year by subtracting (1) the sum of the cumulative aggregate realized capital losses and aggregate unrealized capital depreciation from (2) the cumulative aggregate realized capital gains, in each case calculated from the effective date of the Investment Management Agreement.
 If this amount is positive at the end of any calendar year, then the Capital Gains Fee for such year is equal to 20.0% of such amount, less the cumulative aggregate amount of Capital Gains Fees paid in all prior years.
 If such amount is negative, then there is no Capital Gains Fee payable for that calendar year.
 If the Investment Management Agreement is terminated as of a date that is not a calendar year end, the termination date shall be treated as though it were a calendar year end for purposes of calculating and paying the Capital Gains Fee.